 Physical Skill It Improves

-Windmill exercise is also helpful in teaching you to produce force in a stretching position.
+Windmill exercise also teaches you to produce force in a stretching position.
 It might not be so beneficial in an ordinary routine.
 However, learning this move becomes very helpful in some sports.
 In sports, you need to either push or pull from challenging positions.
 These include wrestling an opponent, for example.
 As a result, you will find it easier to cultivate this potential.

 Incorrect Ways to Perform

 You might use heavyweights at the beginning of the exercise.
-However, using too heavy of a load might stop you from learning the proper technique of the exercise.
+However, too heavy of a load might stop you from learning the proper exercise technique.
 Therefore, you need to spend some time with some light weights for exercise before going for the heavier ones.
 In this way, you will find it easier to leave bad habits which heavy carrying weights may cause.

 Modifications to Exercise